Balwant223/PIzza/README.md

 # Pizza
 How to RUN this PROJECT-:
-1. First thing first install Python
+1. First thing first install Python.
-2. Install pip (Read the documentation(https://pip.pypa.io/en/stable/installing/) if you don't know how to) 3.then install all the dependencies from requirement.txt 4.run python manage.py runserver
+2. Install pip (Read the documentation(https://pip.pypa.io/en/stable/installing/) if you don't know how to).
+3. Then install all the dependencies from requirement.txt
+4. Run python manage.py runserver
 # All The Api EndPoints.
 1. To get All list of all Stored Pizzas Use-:
   GET request with url http://localhost:8000/pizza/